Atanurag/bugflows-react-challenge/README.md

 3. Start the development server: `npm run dev`
 4. Open `http://localhost:5173` to view the application.

----

-## 📩 Submission Instructions:
-- Fork this repo and convert the static page into a React app.
-- Email the **GitHub repo link** to: `sophie@bugflows.com`
-- Subject Line: `React Challenge - [Your Full Name]`
-- Please include:
-  - Your GitHub repo URL: `https://github.com/Atanurag/bugflows-react-challenge`
-  - A short note about the approach:
-    ```
-    I converted the static login page into a React application using Vite for fast setup.
-The LoginForm component uses useState to manage form inputs and handles submission with an alert and console.log.
-Styles are scoped using CSS modules for modularity, and the code is organized into components as suggested, ensuring clean and readable JSX.
-    ```

 Deadline: Within **24 hours** of receiving this challenge.